stainless-steel/sqlite/README.md

 }
 ```

-The same query using a cursor, which is a wrapper around a prepared statement
+Run the same query but using a cursor, which is a wrapper around a prepared
-providing the notion of row and featuring all-at-once binding:
+statement providing the notion of row:

 ```rust
 use sqlite::Value;